undercoverducky/OpenAIWritingEducator/README.md

 # OpenAIWritingEducator
 A demo for an automated teaching system that generate passages, open-ended questions about the passage, and gives feedback for student responses.
+All that's needed to run this demo is to copy the python notebook and execute the cells in demo deployment section!